-As a student in the Occupational & Environmental Medicine Specialty Track, you will be able to take advantage of the Icahn School of Medicine at Mount Sinai (ISMMS) facilities, ranging from the Children’s Health Study to the World Trade Center Medical Monitoring and Treatment Program.
+As a student in the Environmental Health Sciences Specialty Track, you will be able to take advantage of the Icahn School of Medicine at Mount Sinai (ISMMS) facilities, ranging from the Children’s Health Study to the World Trade Center Medical Monitoring and Treatment Program.
 We also focus on new threats, such as global climate change; new infectious agents and environmental pollutants that act as hormones and can disrupt normal human development, present new challenges for tomorrow’s public health practitioners.

 You will complete a master’s thesis as your culminating experience.
 Recent projects include: upper airway health effects of dust produced when the World Trade Center collapsed; surveying for asbestos exposure at worksites; investigating deaths related to metal objects and oxygen canisters exploding in MRI scanner rooms; and examining policy implications of particular OSHA regulations.

-To make sure our students develop the skills necessary to be successful and productive in the field of public health, and especially in the area of Occupational & Environmental Health, we have developed a list of skills and content areas for the students in this Specialty Track:
+To make sure our students develop the skills necessary to be successful and productive in the field of public health, especially in the area of Environmental Health Sciences, we have developed a list of skills and content areas for the students in this Specialty Track:

 - Assess environmental and occupational exposures.